ApoorvaPrasannakumar/R-Project/README.md

 # R-Project

 Description of project:

-Dataset: Each row in this dataset contains information about a person who signed up for a demo of a software product.
-The objective is to build a model to predict whether or not a given user will "convert" and purchase the software.
+The data set used in this project is about demo of a product .Each row in this dataset contains information about a person who signed up for a demo of a software product.
+The objective is to build a model to predict whether or not a given user will "convert" and purchase the software.This project aims to analyze following concepts using R analysis.
+1. Which demo source is better?
+Email or website?
+2. Total minutes spent on email demo is more or on website?
+3. User age of email demo source v/s website demo source user age
+4. For user who checked demo software sent through email weather total minutes spent on demo software is a significant factor in predicting whether or not that user converted the software?
+5. For user who checked demo software on website weather total minutes spent on demo software is a significant factor in predicting whether or not that user converted the software?
+6. For user who checked demo software sent through email weather age group is a significant factor in predicting whether or not that user converted the software?
+7. For user who checked demo software sent through email weather age group is a significant factor in predicting whether or not that user converted the software?

+This dataset is taken from https://github.com/djsensei/scikit-learn-meetup

 Data Feature Descriptions:
 •  num_visits - the number of distinct sessions the user spent with the software